A small, but conspicuous beetle, the Six-spotted Neolema is a bit of a mystery in the world of leaf-eaters.

 The Six-Spotted Neolema is a leaf-eating beetle found in the eastern part of the United States.
-The spot patterns vary slightly in individuals, but six is the number to count.
+The black spot patterns on this red beetle vary slightly in individuals, but six is the number to count.
+Legs and antennae are black.
+Little is know about the diet and life history of this beetle despite its large range.
 Look for them on dayflowers and spiderworts.

 Scientific Name: Neolema sexpunctata